-The competition is open to all registered student members of ASABE, both undergraduate and graduate.
+The competition is open to all current student members of ASABE, both undergraduate and graduate.
 All competing students must be registered for the annual international meeting and have a meeting badge.
 There is no maximum number of team members per team and each University may field multiple teams so long as their robots do not share components.
 Every team must have a faculty or staff advisor who will be their primary contact with ASABE.
 There are no classes or leagues and every team will work on the same challenge.
 There are no budget limits at this time.
 Teams are encouraged to obtain funding for the construction of their robots and registration and travel to the competition through their college, student organizations, and sponsor companies.

 The 2018 Competition